Version 1.1, last updated 18 February 2021

 7.5 You understand and agree that you must obtain all relevant permissions and authorisations to fly in the area you have planned to and that you must comply with all applicable local regulations and legislation.
 The Service does not grant or constitute flight approval.

-7.6 The Service is made available on the basis that users in a group are already known to each other.
+7.6 The Service is made available on the basis that users in an Organisation (or similar community feature) are already known to each other.
 We do not make introductions between users or in any way act as agent, intermediary, or otherwise on their behalf.
+You acknowledge that you must have the permission of any individual that you invite to join your Organisation (or similar community feature) and that where you provide such individual’s email address, you have their consent to do so.

 7.7 If you are a consumer, nothing in this Agreement shall exclude the statutory term in relation to the Service being provided with reasonable care and skill.
 You acknowledge that this shall be interpreted in context, in particular the scope and limits of the Service as described in this clause 7 and, in respect of the Standard Service, that it is free of charge.